migramirez2/Harmony-ONE/progress/sun-hyuk-ahn.md

 2024-06-30 Tue: Continued to work on the gas estimation when sending transactions.
 The method for retrieving gas estimation called from `geth` seems to not be compatible for Harmony (worked for other networks for different chains).
 Currently using an arbitrary value for gas estimation but will attempt to solve this tomorrow.

 2024-06-29 Mon: Continued development for option creation.
-Noticed an increase in gas when using the CLI rather than the script.
+Noticed an increase in gas when using the command line interface rather than the script.
 Attempting to decrease optimize the gas usage.

 ---

-2024-06-27 Fri: CLI now accepting user inputs for the option creation (ETA 07/01 Thu).
+2024-06-27 Fri: command line interface now accepting user inputs for the option creation (ETA 07/01 Thu).

 2024-06-26 Thu: During option creation, there are various arguments that need to be supplemented by the user.
 Finding the optimal way to do so without visualization.

 2024-06-25 Wed: Worked on debugging and configuring options for the various option creation.

 2024-06-24 Tue: Worked on fixing the configuration for `geth`.
 The more recent versions support RPC methods that is called when interacting with contracts.
 These are not support in our network.
-Had to change configurations in order for the CLI to properly interact with smart contracts.
-CLI now properly creating liquidity pools for both Uniswap V3 and Panoptics.
+Had to change configurations in order for the command line interface to properly interact with smart contracts. command line interface now properly creating liquidity pools for both Uniswap V3 and Panoptics.

 2024-06-23 Mon: Fixed the bug and now able to create options repeatedly.
 Encountered several bugs (UniswapV3 interaction when creating a pool, option creation) and began to debug them.